Beginner surfer riding a wave

 By implementing yoga into your surf fitness routine, you’ll also find that you can surf longer and experience less discomfort after a solid session.
 Maintaining flexibility is especially important as you get older, so if you want to travel the world and surf for as long as possible, yoga will be your secret weapon.

-5. Go for a run
+5. Go for a Run

 Man running down beach at sunrise